in2code-de/powermail/Documentation/ForAdministrators/Installation/Index.rst

  - :Field:
       ElementBrowser replaces IRRE
    :Description:
       Editors can add pages within a form table via IRRE.
 If this checkbox is enabled, an element browser replaces the IRRE Relation.
+Note: this is a beta-feature and not completely tested!
    :DefaultValue:
       0